honkytonktown/Dzd/README.md

 in the week and you only want to test against sampids that haven't been test already.

-MainTable, MainTableNulls, PhenotypeData, CollectionsData, and AggregateTests are all specific to provided CSV files.
+MainTable, MainTableNulls, PhenotypeData, CollectionsData, and AggregateTests are all specific to provided CSV files.<br />
 OrganismResistance, DzdRules, MatchingRules could be used for multiple datasets.

 ## Modules:
-Main.py contains the basic sequence of events.
+Main.py contains the basic sequence of events.<br />

 setupRules:
-Create tables to insert DZD interpretations and formatting rules -- DZD interpretation table is used in manipulateData.
+Create tables to insert DZD interpretations and formatting rules -- <br />
+DZD interpretation table is used in manipulateData. <br />
-Formatting rules are used on initial CSV import.
+Formatting rules are used on initial CSV import. <br />
 My thinking here was that you might have some external database that holds these rules so they can be used on multiple datasets.
 For real use, this would be done outside the sequence of events defined in Main.py.

-importCSVData:
+importCSVData: <br />
 Import CSV data, format it, then push it into SQL tables.
 Matching rules from above are called in from SQL table and applied to PhenotypeData.
 This is one area where more effort/time would be beneficial.
 The more rules you have defined, the cleaner the data will be.
 As I do not know what other rules you'd want, I only did a few.
 But the process would be the same for any such rules.
 Define rule -> find cell that fits parameters -> apply rule.

-setupSQLTables:
+setupSQLTables: <br />
 Once data is stored, additional SQL tables are generated from Pheno and Collections data.
 Since by this point the data is already cleaned up a bit, and the additional tables are just different combinations of PhenotypeData and CollectionsData columns, there is nothing that needs to be done outside of SQL.
 I tried to get away from CSV stuff as quickly as possible.

-manipulateData:
+manipulateData: <br />
 This is for the bonus portion.
 If you want to reinterpret results, pull rules from DZD rules table, pull data, run data through rules and push it back into SQL.
 My guess is this is a precursor to how you'd run the data